 Who does the Pro Se Assistance Program Serve?

-The NDNY Federal Court Bar Association, Inc. established The Pro Se Assistance Program to assist litigants who are representing themselves in federal court with preparing and drafting their papers in support or defense of a civil action in the Northern District of New York.
+The NDNY Federal Court Bar Association, Inc. established The Pro Se Assistance Program to assist litigants who are representing themselves in federal court with preparing and drafting their papers in support or defense of a civil action in the Northern District of New York. *We cannot provide assistance to incarcerated pro se litigants*

 The services offered by The Pro Se Assistance Program are free of charge.
 There are certain court costs associated with filing or defending a lawsuit in Federal Court.
 The Pro Se Assistance Program will not pay any of these costs.